GildedPleb/helm-charts/charts/hab/README.md

 -   Full tor integration, like tor services, or ingress
 -   Add autoscaling... probably infeasible due to resource constraints
 -   Reduce log pollution
+-   Investigate making nodes that have 1 replica, and are not intending to scale, being deployed as a deployment instead of a stateful set.

 ## Contributors